BarakBinyamin/BLE_LED_Display/README.md

 ### setup steps

--follow circuit setup
+- follow circuit setup
--download the repository
+- download the repository
--upload the sketch "BLEArduino.ino" (found in arduino sketches) to the arduino -make all the bash scripts excecutable
+- upload the sketch "BLEArduino.ino" (found in arduino sketches) to the arduino
+- make all the bash scripts excecutable

 ## Deployment

--power up the arduino
+- power up the arduino
--navigate to the GUI in the command line
+- navigate to the GUI in the command line
--run the python gui
+- run the python gui

 ```